-As noted previously in Section E.1.a.ii, no system stability analysis was performed in the Phase I study, however a system stability analysis will be conducted as part of the Phase II Study
+As noted previously in Section E.1.a.ii, no system stability analysis was performed in the Phase I study, however a system stability analysis will be conducted as part of the Phase II Study iii.
+Short Circuit Duty Analysis

-- iii.
-Short Circuit Duty Analysis - 1.
-SCE-owned Facilities
+1. SCE-owned Facilities

-The QC14 Phase I SCD evaluation at the subtransmission level identified additional overstressed circuit breakers triggered with the inclusion of the projects in QC14 Phase I.
+The QC14 Phase I SCD evaluation at the subtransmission level did not identify any additional overstressed circuit breakers with the inclusion of the projects in QC14 Phase I.